-This Award established in 2012 is conferred by IAHR during the World Congress on a local infrastructure of lasting and international importance.
-It has the purpose of giving international professional recognition to the work of local hydro-environment engineers, and should demonstrably have stood the test of time (and be at least one hundred years old) and be accepted and valued nationally.
+Established in 2012, the IAHR Hydro-Environment World Heritage Award is conferred on a local infrastructure of lasting and international importance.
+It has the purpose of giving international professional recognition to the work of local hydro-environment engineers, and should demonstrably have stood the test of time (be at least a hundred years old) and be accepted and valued nationally.

 The Local Organising Committee (LOC) of each IAHR World Congress is invited to submit a proposal for the award to the Council meeting one year before the Congress for approval.
 If no proposal is submitted by the LOC, the Council may wish to consider submissions from other parts of the world.
 In approving a proposal for the award, the Council takes into account the lasting nature of the infrastructure, the value placed on the infrastructure by the local community, its international significance, and a clear interest of the proposed recipient for the award.

 6th IAHR Hydro-Environment World Heritage Award | 2023

 The First Vienna Mountain Spring Pipeline, Austria.
 Opened in 1873.
 A major part of Vienna's water supply and the first source of safe drinking water for the city.

 5th IAHR Hydro-Environment World Heritage Award | 2022

 4th IAHR Hydro-Environment World Heritage Award | 2019